providencehealthtech/providencehealthtech.github.io/content/services/consulting.md

 Providence can help you identify gaps in practice management, clinical workflow, and revenue cycle management.

-## OpenEMR Implmentation
+## OpenEMR Implementation

 Providence Healthtech can assist you in planning, designing, and implementing your custom OpenEMR solution.
-As a long-term member of the OpenEMR community, Providence is situated to assist you leverage open-source technology to improve your patient outcomes and clinical workflow.
+As a long-term member of the OpenEMR community, Providence is situated to assist you leverage open-source technology to improve your patient outcomes and clinical workflow